DevHuxley/How-to-create-honeypot-token/README.md

 # How to create honeypot token
-Step by Step Tutorial on how to create honeypot token and listing to dex exchanges.
+How to create honeypot token ?
+Step by Step Tutorial and learn how to list them into dex exchanges.

 Here is Dev Huxley, Contract Developer & Researcher.
 Let's discover what honeypot tokens are and how we create them, which are tokens that cannot be sold after being purchased.